Investing in Switzerland

 Felix Niederer

 Everyone handles money differently.
-Some are conscientious savers, others spend it with both hands.
-There are all kinds of models in between.
-However, most of them have one thing in common: people in Switzerland don't like to talk about money.
-Discretion seems to be a characteristic not only of the banks, but also of the population.
+Some are conscientious savers, others spend it freely.
+In between, there are all kinds of models.
+However, most people have one thing in common: in Switzerland, people don't like to talk about money.

-Yet sometimes it would be important to talk about money and ask: «How do I invest my money in Switzerland?» For example, when a considerable amount has accumulated in a salary or savings account.
+Yet sometimes it is important to talk about money and ask yourself: «How should I invest my money?» This is particularly true when you have accumulated a considerable amount in your checking or savings account.
+In today's low-interest environment, this is more important than ever.

-The following overview shows which options are available – and what advantages and disadvantages are associated with them.
+The following overview shows the options available – and their advantages and disadvantages.

 The bank account

-The third pillar pension account is an exception.
-Interest rates are somewhat higher here and, as an incentive, amounts paid in can be deducted from taxes.
-However, normal employees with a pension fund may currently pay in a maximum of CHF 7'056 per year (the figure is higher for self-employed persons without a pension fund).
-However, the high level of security and tax relief comes at the cost of limited liquidity: money from a 3a account is only returned on retirement.
-Exceptions are cases such as emigration, buying a house or self-employment.
+One exception is the third pillar pension account.
+Here, interest rates are slightly higher and, as an incentive, contributions can be deducted from taxes.
+Employees who are members of a pension fund can currently contribute a maximum of 7'258 Swiss francs per year.
+The amount is higher for self-employed people without a pension fund.
+However, the high level of security and tax relief come at the price of restrictions on availability: money from a 3a account can only be withdrawn upon retirement.
+Exceptions are cases such as emigration, buying a house, or becoming self-employed.

-Do you also believe that you have the right instinct for certain shares?
-Or perhaps you are a specialist in a sector and can spot trends that the majority of investors don't recognize?
-The fact is: trading on the stock market yourself is tempting and has become much easier thanks to the internet and smartphones.
-Numerous financial institutions offer online trading through which private investors can trade, check prices and consume financial news.
-Of course, online trading also has its advantages and disadvantages.
+Do you think you have a nose for certain stocks and the right timing?
+Or are you a specialist in an industry and see trends that the masses don't recognize?
+Trading on the stock market yourself is tempting and has become extremely accessible thanks to apps and smartphones.
+Many financial institutions and neo-banks offer online trading, where you can trade, check prices, and consume financial news.
+Of course, there are advantages and disadvantages:

-• Risky: Many investors overestimate themselves, buy or sell at bad times, trade too often or make other classic investment mistakes.
+• High risk: Many investors overestimate themselves, buy or sell at unfavorable times, trade too frequently, or make other investment mistakes.

-• Liquidity: If you urgently need money, you naturally have more control when investing independently and can sell securities quickly (but you have to do this yourself).
+• Liquidity: If you need money urgently, you naturally have more control when investing independently and can quickly sell securities.
+However, selling loss-making positions often takes a lot of effort.

-• Minimum deposit: Online trading is already possible with small contributions, even if it only makes limited sense.
+• Minimum deposit: Online trading is possible with small contributions, although this only makes limited sense.

 Traditional wealth management

-A flagship discipline of private banking in Switzerland: traditional wealth management.
-If you want to manage your money professionally, you may find the right partner here after a few preparatory and advisory meetings.
-As soon as the contract is signed and sealed, you as a client no longer have to invest much time.
+The core discipline of private banking in Switzerland is wealth management.
+If you want your money to be managed professionally, you may find the right partner here after a few preparatory and advisory meetings.
+Once the contract is signed and sealed, you as a client do not need to invest much time.

 Digital wealth managers